jeneaadams/stat5710-51/project/2023APR22_JA-AT_proposal.md

 - **Philadelphia population metrics**: Demographic information of Philadelphia census blocks by race and ethnicity

-- **Socieconomic data** - income inequality calculated as a census tract-level Gini index.
+- **Socioeconomic data** - income inequality calculated as a census tract-level Gini index.

 - **Health data**: measures of prevalence of health measures such as cancer prevalence, access to health insurance, blood pressure, heart disease, and more by census tract.